django-cms/django-cms-mgmt/work contribution/work groups.md

 ## Who can join a workgroup?

-Anyone can join a workgroup or create a new work group for an issue that does not yet exist.
+Anyone can join a workgroup or propose the creation of a new work group for an issue that does not yet exist.

 The basis for the workgroups is this [spreadsheet](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)

 This document lists all current new feature suggestions, improvements, issues and bugs with the corresponding workgroups.
+In case you want to create a new workgroup for a topic you deem importatn, please contact Nicolai (nicolai@django-cms.org), our Community Manager.